Resized_Resized_20230731_182549.jpg

 interviewing artist ai weiwei on cbs

-The best place to see what I’ve been up to lately is this playlist on my youtube channel where I post weekly videos.
+Still, the point of this page is to share some of what I’ve had the privilege to experience - hopefully in a way that’s meaningful for you.
+To see what I’ve been up to lately look over this this playlist on my youtube channel where I post regular videos.

 For my latest reporting scroll through this playlist.
 And to see some interesting interviews - check this out.